Get Your Free IIBF Study Plan

 Example:

 ABC Bank lends ₹10 lakh to a borrower.
-If there is a 20% chance that the borrower will default, the bank is exposed to credit risk.
+If there is a 20% chance that the borrower will default, the bank is exposed to credit risk and must provision for the expected loss accordingly.
+This is why understanding credit scoring models is crucial for effective risk management.

 Types of Risk in Banking

-- Credit Risk – The risk that a borrower fails to repay the loan.
+- Credit Risk – The risk that a borrower fails to repay the loan, creating direct risk losses due to default.

 - Business Risk – The risk of loss due to poor business strategies.